cj900/ConsoleAppScheduler/README.md

 # ConsoleAppScheduler
-This is just for cron job for some app
+This is just for cron job for small app